PCOS & PCOD

 Polycystic Ovary Syndrome (PCOS) is a hormonal disorder that affects many women of reproductive age.
 One of the concerns associated with PCOS is its impact on fertility and the ability to conceive.
 However, with proper management and care, women with PCOS can still achieve a healthy pregnancy.
 In this article, we will explore the link between PCOS and pregnancy and discuss strategies to manage PCOS on the path to parenthood.

 PCOS is a hormonal disorder that affects many women of reproductive age.
 One of the challenges for women with PCOS is detecting pregnancy.
 PCOS can cause irregular periods, which can make it difficult to determine if you are pregnant or experiencing another PCOS symptom.
-However, there are several signs that can help you detect pregnancy with PCOS.
+However, there are several signs that can help you determine the difference between PCOS and pregnancy symptoms.

 One of the most common signs of pregnancy is a missed period.
 However, for women with PCOS, this can be misleading since irregular periods are a hallmark of the condition.
 Therefore, it is essential to look for other signs of pregnancy with PCOS, such as breast tenderness, fatigue, and nausea.